 - Now mix in the lemon juice.

-- Let it cool and store in a glass jar in the refrigerator; the honey acts as a preservative.
+- Let it cool and store in a glass jar in the refrigerator; the maple syrup acts as a preservative.

 - Enjoy your dandelion flower syrup on some pancakes.
 See the dandelion flower pancake recipe below.